amkarahalios/amkarahalios.github.io/_pages/about.md

   - /about.html
 ---

-Hi - my name is Anthony Karahalios.
-I am an Operations Research scientist.
+I am an Operations Research scientist and software developer.
 I enjoy researching optimization methodologies, teaching optimization, and writing software that uses optimization to solve real-world problems.

 My journey:
 1. B.S. in Applied Mathematics and Statistics from Johns Hopkins University (2014-2017)